shrimple-technologies/ouch/README.md

 #### GNOME Builder

-Building Ouch Browser as a Flatpak with GNOME Builder is recommended due to it's simplicity
+Building Ouch Browser as a Flatpak with GNOME Builder is recommended due to being integrated with GNOME.

 0. Open GNOME Builder, then click on "Clone Repository..." then enter `https://git.sr.ht/~shrimple/ouch` into the "Repository URL" field.